enkidevs/curriculum/General/Networking/netstat.md

 The `netstat` command has proven useful in a variety of situations, being available in most operating systems including **Windows**, **Linux** and **OS X**.

 ---

-**FOOTNOTES**

-[1:socket]
-Socket is a bound to a port number which helps `TPC` layer to identify which are the clients that data needs to be sent to.

-[2:RAW sockets]
-A raw socket is an internet socket that enables direct sending and reciving of internet protocol requests without any protocol-specific transport layer formatting.

-[3:kernel interface table]
-On **Linux** the same information can be retrieved form the table using `route` command.

----
 ## Practice

 Which flag is needed to display kernel interface table